jrief/django-entangled/README.md

 pip install django-entangled
 ```

-There is no need to add any configurations directives to the project's `settings.py`.
+There is no need to add any configuration directives to the project's `settings.py`.

 ## Example